tokio-rs/tokio/README.md

 A basic TCP echo server with Tokio.

-Make sure you activated the full features of the tokio crate on Cargo.toml:
+Make sure you activate the full features of the tokio crate on Cargo.toml:

 ```toml
 [dependencies]